DevOps-With-Brian/jasper-chat/README.md

 A chatbot for my Twitch and Website that uses auto versioning via [Commitizen](https://commitizen-tools.github.io/commitizen/) and runs off [Rasa](https://www.rasa.com).

+# Documentation
+You can visit [ReadTheDocs](https://jasper-chat.readthedocs.io/en/latest/) online or you can follow the steps below to generate them locally, most more in depth information is documented here.

+## Building Docs Locally
+You can cd into the `docs` dir and setup a python venv and install the `requirements.txt` file from this dir and then do `make html` to generate these, this is just using the typical sphinx setup nothing crazy.

 # Environment Setup
 I recommend if running on windows to setup WSL2 and setup ubuntu on it.
 Then you can clone the repo to this setup and do `code .` with Visual Studio installed on your windows machine and edit the code,etc.  If you are on a Mac some of this will differ depending on Rasa.
 Rasa up until recently had issues with silicon macs due to a tensorflow issue, this should have been resolved in the most recent version we are using.